 Cyclocross bikes are primarily intended for CX competitions, but they can also serve as great commuters and versatile road bikes.

 One unique aspect of a cyclocross competition is shouldering, or dismounting to clear large obstacles, which can be challenging with a standard tube shape that’s not built for carrying.
-Cyclocross bikes have top tubes with flat undersides, which makes them fit your body more ergonomically when the frame is slung over your shoulder.
+Cyclocross bikes have top tubes with flat undersides.
+It makes them fit your body more ergonomically when the frame is slung over your shoulder.

 The tires on a cyclocross bike are bigger-than-standard with knobbly tread to increase traction and grip.
 The range for cyclocross tires is 32 to 40 mm, but UCI-sanctioned competitions restrict the tire size to 33 mm.
 You’ll typically find cyclocross frames with a tall fork height, which gives plenty of clearance from mud and debris.